 - 7.1.1 The prize(s) must be awarded as described and approved in the licence application.
-The licensed charitable organization is responsible for contacting prize winner(s), and must make reasonable efforts to notify the prize winner(s). - 7.1.2 The manufacturer's suggested retail price (MSRP) of all prizes, including cash alternatives, must be at least 20 per cent and cannot exceed 80 per cent of the approved total ticket value.
-The MSRP of each individual prize must be equal to or greater than the individual ticket price. - 7.1.3 Stated prize values must be equal to or less than the MSRP. - 7.1.4 Cash alternatives to a prize must equal the prize value, or be fully disclosed at the time of application and stated in the raffle rules. - 7.1.5 Charitable organizations may be approved to seed a raffle prize with non-gaming funds or a non-gaming donation from a sponsor.
-Seeded funds cannot be revoked. - 7.1.6 Licensed charitable organizations may be required to guarantee raffle prizes.
-If such a guarantee is required, the applicant must either: - a) submit written documentation confirming that a secondary raffle bank account has been established where all gross raffle revenue will be deposited until sufficient revenue is generated to secure all prizes; - b) provide evidence of sufficient funds in a non-gaming bank account to secure prizes; or - c) submit sales receipt documenting that all prizes have been paid in full. - 7.1.7 Confirmation of the prize value (e.g., an invoice from the supplier) must be retained for all merchandise prizes with an MSRP greater than \$5,000 and for all travel prizes regardless of value. - 7.1.8 When the MSRP of a merchandise prize exceeds \$5,000, and it is a unique prize (e.g., custom built vehicle), the licensed charitable organization must submit with its application two independent third-party appraisals from qualified appraisers stating the appraised value. - 7.1.9 Where restored or used vehicles are offered as prizes, the licensed charitable organization must submit with its application a certified vehicle inspection certificate indicating the vehicle is roadworthy.
+The licensed charitable organization is responsible for contacting prize winner(s), and must make reasonable efforts to notify the prize winner(s). - 7.1.2 A prize must be awarded for every draw.
+Eligibility to enter into another draw is not a prize. - 7.1.3 The manufacturer's suggested retail price (MSRP) of all prizes, including cash alternatives, must be at least 20 per cent and cannot exceed 80 per cent of the approved total ticket value.
+The MSRP of each individual prize must be equal to or greater than the individual ticket price. - 7.1.4 Stated prize values must be equal to or less than the MSRP. - 7.1.5 Cash alternatives to a prize must equal the prize value, or be fully disclosed at the time of application and stated in the raffle rules. - 7.1.6 Charitable organizations may be approved to seed a raffle prize with non-gaming funds or a non-gaming donation from a sponsor.
+Seeded funds cannot be revoked. - 7.1.7 Licensed charitable organizations may be required to guarantee raffle prizes.
+If such a guarantee is required, the applicant must either: - a) submit written documentation confirming that a secondary raffle bank account has been established where all gross raffle revenue will be deposited until sufficient revenue is generated to secure all prizes; - b) provide evidence of sufficient funds in a non-gaming bank account to secure prizes; or - c) submit sales receipt documenting that all prizes have been paid in full. - 7.1.8 Confirmation of the prize value (e.g., an invoice from the supplier) must be retained for all merchandise prizes with an MSRP greater than \$5,000 and for all travel prizes regardless of value. - 7.1.9 When the MSRP of a merchandise prize exceeds \$5,000, and it is a unique prize (e.g., custom built vehicle), the licensed charitable organization must submit with its application two independent third-party appraisals from qualified appraisers stating the appraised value. - 7.1.10 Where restored or used vehicles are offered as prizes, the licensed charitable organization must submit with its application a certified vehicle inspection certificate indicating the vehicle is roadworthy.
 The licensed charitable organization must also submit two independent third-party appraisals from qualified appraisers stating the appraised value of the vehicle.

-Original signed by DATE ISSUED: February 2, 2021 AUTHORITY: Len Rhodes
+DATE ISSUED: July 13, 2021 AUTHORITY: Original signed by Len Rhodes ,,